rchmura/vimeography/readme.txt

 * First public release.

 == Upgrade Notice ==
+= 1.1.7 =
+Make sure to verify that your Vimeography themes are activated after updating.

 = 1.1.2 =
 This version is the minimum required version for Vimeography Pro.